oracle/oci-python-sdk/examples/showoci/README.md

-Allow group ReadOnlyUsers to read file-family    in tenancy Allow group ReadOnlyUsers to read instance-configurations in tenancy Allow Group ReadOnlyUsers to read network-security-groups in tenancy
+Allow group ReadOnlyUsers to read file-family    in tenancy Allow group ReadOnlyUsers to read instance-configurations in tenancy Allow Group ReadOnlyUsers to read network-security-groups in tenancy Allow Group ReadOnlyUsers to read resource-availability in tenancy

 # Explanation:
     read instances      allows - ListInstances